Wellbeing and Health

 You can make an appointment by emailing: firstname.lastname@example.org.

-If you are unable to keep an appointment please inform us at least 24 hours before your appointment by emailing email@example.com.
+If you are unable to keep an appointment with your counsellor, please inform us at least 24 hours before your appointment by emailing email@example.com.

 - Please note that the Courtauld Counselling service is not an emergency service